 If you’ve ever been stung by a hornet, you know it’s an extremely painful experience.
 Some people will only have an itchy bump for a few days, but for others, a hornet sting can be life-threatening.
-In Orlando area, hornets will build their nests in yards and under eaves, causing concern to homeowners.
+In Central Florida area, hornets will build their nests in yards and under eaves, causing concern to homeowners.

 You might see one flying around the house, yard, or garden.